Yelfive/md-notes/GoLang/Grammar-Basics.md

 ## Regular Expression

-In GoLang, regular expression is provided by package `regexp`, it contains methods of three types:
+In GoLang, regular expression is provided by package `regexp`, it contains methods of four types:

 - `Match`
 - `Compile`